All by Myself: Music video

 A music video was produced to promote the single, directed by British director Nigel Dick.
 It contains fragments from Dion's photo session for the Falling into You album cover and some scenes from her Live à Paris concert.
 In between, there are also sepia toned footage showing an apparently lonely and sad Dion.
-The video was later published on Dion's official YouTube channel in August 2012.
-It has amassed more than 50 million views as of October 2021.
+The video was later made available on Dion's official YouTube channel in 2012 and had generated more than 79 million views as of September 2025.
+A video of the Spanish version was added to the channel in 2021.